gzcarlos/banksa/README.md

   4. **complete_transactions_categories** This process runs every 10 mins and try to predict the category of every not confirmed transaction's category using LLM and the `knowledge_base` created by the user's feedback.

   5. **get_evaluations** execute 2 evaluations of the efectiveness from the prediction and the feedback.
 The first is a _cosine similarity_ between sugested categories (on feedback) and the initial category made when extracting the transactions.
 Other evaluation used is _hit rate_ for determine how much of all transactions had an incorrect category, determined by de down votes on feedback results.
 For more information look at the `Evaluations` in `The Operations` section

+**_Warning_**: In Mage instance most of the pipelines need to be executed manually since it's loosing the reference from [magic/utils/helpers.py](/mageai/magic/utils/helpers.py) on the schedulers that runs the python blocks.

 ## LLM's used